que-es-y-como-usar-npm

 npm install package-name

-This command will download the package and all its dependencies to your project directory.
+This command will download the package and all its dependencies into your project directory.

 If you want to update a package to the latest available version, use the following command: